Analyze team focus, improve time allocation and boost focus on top priorities

 How Investment Balance works

-Investment Balance shows activity on pull requests and issues grouped by investment category and includes both completed issues and merged pull requests.
-Over a longer period of time, we've seen that these activities are a reliable proxy for understanding development time.
+This model shows activity on pull requests and issues grouped by investment categories.
+The activity model includes both completed issues and merged pull requests.

 Activities shown in the report are based on the team members